netj/3x/docs/tutorial/README.md

 #### 3.3.
 Start Runs

-The Runs tab shows a list of queues defined in the repository and the target execution environment associated to them on the left-hand side.
-On the right-hand side table, all the runs added to the currently selected queue are shown with their states and value bindings for input variables in the order they will be executed.
+The Runs tab shows a list of queues defined in the repository and the target execution environment associated with them on the left-hand side.
+On the right-hand side table, all the runs added to the currently selected queue are shown with their states and value bindings for input variables in the order in which they will be executed.

 ![Queues, targets, and queued runs are shown in the Runs tab.](gui-runs.png)

-The buttons on the queue from the left-hand side list will let you to start and stop the execution of the runs in it.
+The buttons on the queue from the left-hand side list will let you start and stop the execution of the runs in it.
 Pressing the play <i class="icon-play"></i> button on the main queue starts the execution.